Interlisp/medley/internal/loadups/man-page/loadup.1.md

 >+ **DB:**: creates the *fuller.database* file.
 Fuller.database is a Mastercope database created by analyzing all of the source code included in full.sysout.
 (Stage 4)  Fuller.database is copied into the loadups directory.

 Loadup does all of its work in a work directory (\<MEDLEYDIR>loadups/build).
 The target files are copied from this work directory to the loadups directory if the loadup is successful.
 Each stage of the loadup also creates a dribble file containing the terminal output from within the Medley environment.
-These dribble files are not copied to the loadups directory, but remain available in the work directory after the loadup completes.
+These dribble files are also copied to the loadups directory, but also remain available in the work directory after the loadup completes.

 Only one instance (per \<MEDLEIDIR>) of loadup can be run at a time.
 There is lock file to prevent simultaneous loadups in the work directory (named ***lock***) that can be manually removed.
 The lock can also be automatically overridden (see the --override flag below).
 Alternatively, if a lock is encountered at run time, the user will be asked to choose whether to override or simply exit the loadup.